RelationalAI-oss/Rematch.jl/README.md

 end
 ```

-Or, here's one that extracts the polar coordinates of a cartesian point:
+Here's an extractor that extracts the polar coordinates of a Cartesian point:

 ```julia
 function Polar(p)